Thairath Online

 Share

-One Day Trip in Singapore: Visit 7 Famous Temples to Boost Luck in Work, Money, and Love
+Full One Day Trip in Singapore: Check In at 7 Famous Temples to Boost Fortune in Work, Money, and Love

-A one-day Singapore travel plan for spiritual seekers featuring 7 famous temple spots not to be missed, from praying for love with a red thread at Yueh Hai Ching Temple to seeking fortune at Lian Shan Shuang Lin Monastery, with convenient and fast travel methods included.
+Here is a one-day Singapore travel plan for spiritual enthusiasts, covering 7 famous temples you must not miss—from praying for love with the Red Thread at Yueh Hai Ching Temple to seeking fortune at Lian Shan Shuang Lin Monastery, along with convenient and quick travel directions.

-Who says Singapore is just about shopping?
-Today, we invite everyone to discover a new experience with a "One Day Trip for Spiritual Seekers," visiting 7 carefully selected sacred temples across Singapore that are truly revered!
-Whether you wish for success in love, career advancement, or good health, this trip covers it all efficiently while experiencing the island's rich cultural blend.
+Who says Singapore is just for shopping?
+Today, we invite you to a new experience: a "One Day Trip for Spiritual Seekers," exploring 7 renowned temples across Singapore carefully selected for their true sacredness!
+Whether you wish for love, a booming career, or good health, this trip covers all in one day without wasting time, while enjoying a harmonious blend of cultural charm.

-Unveiling the trail to 7 spiritual hotspots in Singapore to enhance your life’s energy in all aspects.
+Discover the trail of 7 spiritual hotspots in Singapore to boost life energy in every aspect.

-This auspicious journey is designed to help you accumulate merit in just one day, covering areas from the business district to cultural neighborhoods as follows.
+This auspicious journey is designed for you to earn merit fully in just one day, covering areas from the business district to cultural neighborhoods as follows.

 1. Yueh Hai Ching Temple

-Pray for legendary love at one of the oldest Taoist temples, located amid skyscrapers in the heart of the business district.
+Pray for legendary love blessings starting at one of the oldest Taoist temples, nestled among skyscrapers in the heart of the business district.

 Yueh Hai Ching Temple

-• Highlight: Thai spiritual followers often come to pray for love with the "Elder of the Moon" (Yue Lao) by tying a red thread to wish for a sincere partner.
+• Highlight: Thai spiritual travelers often come to pray for love with the "Elder of the Moon" (Yue Lao) by tying a red thread to wish for a sincere partner.

 2. Thian Hock Keng Temple

-Worship Mazu for safe travels at Singapore’s oldest Chinese temple, built without using a single nail.
+Worship Mazu at Singapore’s oldest Chinese temple, built without using a single nail.

 Thian Hock Keng Temple

-• Getting there: A 500-meter walk from the first temple towards Chinatown.
+• Getting there: Just a 500-meter walk from the first temple heading towards Chinatown.

 3. Siang Cho Keong Temple

-Focused on fortune and career growth, this small temple holds immense spiritual power.
+Focused on luck and career advancement, this small temple holds immense faith power.

 Siang Cho Keong Temple

-• Highlight: Renowned for prayers related to wealth, work success, growth, and karmic cleansing to ward off misfortunes.
+• Highlight: Renowned for prayers related to wealth, career growth, and removing bad karma to dispel negativity.

-• Getting there: A 200-meter walk from Thian Hock Keng Temple.
+• Getting there: Only 200 meters walk from Thian Hock Keng Temple.

 4. Sri Mariamman Temple

-Famous for prayers for good health, this is Singapore’s oldest Hindu temple prominently located in Chinatown.
+Known for health blessings, this is Singapore's oldest Hindu temple prominently located in Chinatown.

 Sri Mariamman Temple

-• Highlight: Pray for health and healing from the goddess Mariamman.
-Don’t miss the beautiful "Gopuram," a five-tiered entrance tower adorned with exquisite sculptures.
+• Highlight: Pray for health and healing from goddess Sri Mariamman, and don’t miss the beautiful five-tiered "Gopuram" entrance tower adorned with intricate sculptures.

-• Getting there: About 500 meters on foot from Siang Cho Keong Temple or MRT Chinatown Station (Exit A).
+• Getting there: About 500 meters walk from Siang Cho Keong Temple or MRT Chinatown station (Exit A).

 5. Kwan Im Thong Hood Cho Temple

-Known for highly accurate fortune sticks, this over 100-year-old Guan Yin temple is located in the Bugis area.
+Famous for accurate fortune sticks, this over 100-year-old Kuan Yin temple is located in the Bugis area.

 Kwan Im Thong Hood Cho Temple